-Boxers need to be given lots of daily exercise and ideally, this should be at least 2 hours a day.
+Boxers need lots of daily exercise and ideally this should be at least 2 hours a day.
 A good brisk hour's walk in the morning and then again in the afternoon which should include lots of interactive games that would keep a Boxer mentally stimulated.

 It's also very important not to feed a Boxer just before they are due to go out for a walk or any strenuous exercise and the same can be said of when they just get back from a brisk walk.
 The reason being that Boxers are prone to Bloat and feeding them when they are still too hot could trigger gastric torsion.

-If you are looking to buy a Boxer, you would need to pay anything from £400 to up to £1500 for a well-bred pedigree puppy.
-The cost of insuring a 3 year old Boxer in the north of England is £51.58 a month for basic cover, but for a lifetime policy you would need to fork out £98.22 a month (quote as of March 2016).
+If you are looking to buy a Boxer you would need to pay anything from £400 to up to £1500 for a well-bred pedigree puppy.
+The cost of insuring a male 3-year old Boxer in the north of England is £51.58 a month for basic cover but for a lifetime policy you would need to fork out £98.22 a month (quote as of March 2016).
 It's also worth remembering that insurance companies factor in quite a few things when they calculate a premium and this includes where you live in the UK and a pet's age and their breed.

-When it comes to food costs, you would need to buy the best quality food whether wet or dry to feed a Boxer throughout their lives.
+When it comes to food costs you would need to buy the best quality food whether wet or dry to feed a Boxer throughout their lives.
 This would set you back between £60-£70 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Boxer which includes their initial vaccinations, the cost of neutering or spaying your dog when the time is right and then their annual health check visits, all of which can quickly add up to well over a £1000 a year.
+On top of this you would need to factor in veterinary costs if you want to share your home with a Boxer which includes their initial vaccinations the cost of neutering or spaying your dog when the time is right and then their annual health check visits all of which can quickly add up to well over a £1000 a year.

-As a rough guide, the average cost to keep and care for a Boxer would be in the region of £120 to £160 a month depending on the level of insurance you opt to get for your pet, but this does not include the initial cost of buying a pedigree Boxer puppy.
+As a rough guide the average cost to keep and care for a Boxer would be in the region of £120 to £160 a month depending on the level of insurance you opt to get for your pet but this does not include the initial cost of buying a well-bred pedigree Boxer puppy.